Rent safe and private dog parks hosted by locals

 Red Widow Spider bites — possible emergency — found in Florida

 Red widow spiders are primarily found in the southeastern United States, particularly in Florida.
-They have a limited range compared to other widow spider species so serious bites are less common, but they can still cause severe symptoms in some cases.
-Red widow spiders are known for their striking red or reddish-brown coloration.
-Like other widow spiders, they have a distinctive hourglass-shaped marking on the underside of their abdomen.
+They have a limited range compared to other widow spider species—so serious bites are less common.
+They can still cause severe symptoms in some cases, though!

 Brown Widow Spider bites — possible emergency — some Southern states

-Brown widow spiders are commonly found in the southern and southwestern parts of the country.
-Their range includes states like Florida, Texas, California, Arizona, and parts of the Gulf Coast.
 Brown widow spiders are typically light to medium brown in color and have an hourglass-shaped marking on the underside of their abdomen.
 This marking is usually orange, yellow, or even white.
 They are smaller than black widow spiders, with a body length of about 1/4 to 1/2 inch.
-Their venom is less potent than the black widow but can still cause serious effects particularly in small dogs.

 Hobo Spider bites — usually not emergency — West